-EXSC 453 Special Topics in Exercise Science (1cr)
+EXSC 452 Special Topics in Exercise Science (1cr)

 The course will meet once a week and encompass many of the current exercise-related issues that affect our lives.
 A variety of areas where exercise is utilized, including rehab, sports, health, fitness, and function will be explored through current evidence-based research and articles.

-Critique and assessment of research articles will also be presented and required of the student.
-(Pre-req: EXSC 451)
+Pre-req: EXSC 451

-EXSC 483 Exercise Science Practicum (3cr)
+EXSC 473 Exercise Science Practicum (3cr)